benmvp/slides/2016/confoo/flexbox.md

 - `align-items` is defaulted to `stretch` in cross (horizontal) axis so fills the width
 - Usually for the pinned footer we'd have to position absolute to the bottom
 - Then add `margin-bottom` to the body so it doesn't scroll underneath
+- Don't need to know the size of anything

 /////